caddyserver/examples/security-header/README.md

 Get an **A+** on [security header](https://securityheaders.com/) out of the box.
 These settings are well tested on websites in PROD.

-Before I was using CloudFlare worker (5$ per month) to get the same result.
-I asked myself, how does the ‘real server’ are configured to manage the security-header?
+Before using this setup, I was using CloudFlare worker (5$ per month) to get the same result.
+I asked myself, how can I configure security header on my own server instead.
 This is how.

 # Warning